Sometimes, unsettling things happen to stock prices. They go down, by quite a lot in some cases.

 3. Consider saving more and rebalance

-If possible, you should use a downturn as an opportunity to invest.
+If possible, a downturn can be an opportunity to invest.
 If you are financially secure and have savings to cover an emergency, that could mean increasing the amount you deduct from your income to save for retirement until you hit the maximum for workplace savings plan contributions.

 4. Explore tax-loss harvesting opportunities and upgrade your portfolio